gavinyork/zephyr3d/doc/markdown/scene.octree.getnumchunks.md

 ## Octree.getNumChunks() method

-Gets the number of chunks in the octree
+Number of chunks (levels) in the octree hierarchy.

 **Signature:**